1st Global Conference

 ~ instruments, methods, techniques and tools used in wrestling with dying and death

 ~ music, pets, animals and other non-human deaths

 ~ death, mourning and public figures; Diana, Freddie Mercury, David Bowie, Elvis, River Phoenix, Heath Ledger, Amy Winehouse

 ~ music and the affirmation of life

 ~ taking-leave, saying goodbye, turning the page, moving on, holding in your heart

 ~ music of death, music in death, music and death

 What’s so special about Progressive Connexions events?

-A fresh, friendly, dynamic, format – at Progressive Connexions we are dedicated to breaking away from the stuffy, old-fashion conference formats, where endless presentations are read aloud off powerpoints.
+A fresh, friendly, dynamic, format – we at Progressive Connexions are dedicated to breaking away from the stuffy, old-fashion conference formats, where endless presentations are read aloud off powerpoints.
 We work to bring you an interactive format, where exchange of experience and information is alternated with captivating workshops, engaging debates and round tables, time set aside for getting to know each other and for discussing common future projects and initiatives, all in a warm, relaxed, egalitarian atmosphere.